mrivasperez/Cheddar/README.md

-# Gouda
- A simple budgeting app
+# Gouda: A Simple Budgeting App